GUIDE

 For users whose threat model does not fit automation, a small number of European firms handle data removal as a manual, caseworker-led engagement:

 These services charge more because they do more.
 Each is a manual engagement rather than a subscription, and each treats difficult brokers as a legal and procedural problem rather than an automation one.
-For users whose exposure justifies the investment, they are the defensible answer.
+What distinguishes a professional engagement is verification: the difference between a dashboard reporting “request sent” and an analyst confirming, broker by broker, that the record is actually gone.
+For users whose exposure justifies the investment, that is the defensible answer.
+To see what one involves before committing, our walkthrough of what a European data broker removal engagement looks like covers the process end to end.

 Services to avoid